matthewhanson/presentations/2019/foss4g-open-keynote.md

 Notes:
 - FOSS4G community set to work on improving consumption
 - web mapping services for viewing, not for science
+  - needed the original unscaled image
-- Started talking about cloud native formats
+  - so cloud native formats were very relevant for science
-   - to efficiently view data
-   - only access data you want
+  - you could access the original data alues for any region, without downloading
+    - although, still some years for scientists to start taking advantage

 ---